ChanatpakornS/inventory-demo/README.md

 # Invoice playground

-TBH, I don't know what is invoices are, just used the words from table from shadCN and still develop until now!
+TBH, I don't know what is invoices are, just used the words from table from shadCN

 > [!IMPORTANT]
 > Why not turbo repo?
 IDK what it is and how to use it.
 K?